-2.4 SEA Environmental Report (Stage 3 - Current Stage)
+2.4 SEA Environmental Report (Stage 3)

 The SEA Environmental Report (Stage 3) and is the main assessment and written output of the SEA process.
-Consultation submissions received the SEA Scoping Stage (Stage 2), have been considered in the Draft Plan and the assessment process.
+Consultation submissions received the SEA Scoping Stage (Stage 2), are considered in the Plan and the environmental assessment process.

-The SEA Environmental Report predicts and evaluates the likely significant effects of the Draft Plan and the alternatives.
-The Environmental Report provides FCC, stakeholders and the public with a clear understanding of the likely environmental consequences of implementing the Draft Plan.
+The SEA Environmental Report predicts and evaluates the likely significant effects of the Plan and the alternatives.
+The Environmental Report provides FCC, stakeholders and the public with a clear understanding of the likely environmental consequences of implementing the Plan.
 The SEA Environmental Report considers all of the following in accordance with the requirements of the SEA Directive: